 Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Let’s get real, for most amateur golfers, hitting a big drive is the equivalent of dropping a nuke on your opponent.
-Even though there are so many other elements in golf that translate to lower scores, few are as satisfying as outdriving your playing partners.
+Even though there are so many other elements in golf that translate to lower scores, few are as satisfying as out driving your playing partners.

 Hitting a driver straight is something not enough people can do consistently well.
-So if you’re known as a “good driver” golf becomes a lot easier.

 But hitting it long doesn’t mean you will automatically break 80.

 There are plenty of long drive guys who couldn’t shoot in the 70s if their life depended on it.
 For every 300-yard bomb, there are dozens of skulled shots, worm-burners, pop-ups, and tops.

 But if you can bomb drivers deep, you will make the game a lot easier, especially with today’s tough golf courses.
 Like the old 90s Nike commercial said, “Chicks dig the long ball!”
 Whether it is hitting a home run in baseball or nuking a 300-yard drive, nothing feels better than crushing one from the tee box.

 Not to mention, hitting drivers is the most fun to practice.
 So if you’re ready to start shooting lower scores by setting yourself up with easier approach shots, this is the article for you.
-You will learn how to hit driver properly, tips to add distance, and the best ways to keep it straight.
+You will learn how to hit the driver properly, tips to add distance, and the best ways to hit it straight.

 Why Hitting a Driver is Different From Your Irons